• Skip to main content

 Black-Eyed Pea Hummus and pita chips in white duo bowl.

-You might not be familiar with Black-Eyed Pea Hummus, but I’ll bet you have had regular hummus, which is made with Chickpeas or Garbanzos beans and tahini, a sesame seed paste.
+You might not be familiar with Black-Eyed Pea Hummus, but I’ll bet you have had regular hummus made with Chickpeas or Garbanzo beans and tahini, a sesame seed paste.
+Another tasty variation is avocado hummus, and this recipe for garlic hummus without tahini, is another great option.

 In fact, hummus is an Arabic word which means chickpea.
 Like my other two Black-Eyed Pea recipes, Black-Eyed Pea Hummus is as nutritious as it is delicious and it’s just as easy to make.